Maurizio Sarri: Lazio

 After a one-year sabbatical, on 9 June 2021 Lazio announced the appointment of Sarri on a two-year contract.
 On 21 August, he made his debut on the bench, in a 3–1 league win over Empoli.
 He finished fifth in the league; in the 2021–22 Europa League, he lost the two-legged clash with Porto in the knockout phase.
 On 2 June 2022, his contract was extended for two more years until 2025.

-He improved his placing in his second season in Rome, taking the Biancocelesti to second place in the Serie A table and qualifying for the 2023–24 UEFA Champions League; however his team finished third in Group F of the 2022–23 Europa League and then, after the transfer to the UEFA Europa Conference League, they were eliminated by AZ in the round of 16.
+He improved his placing in his second season in Rome, taking the Biancocelesti to second place in the Serie A table and qualifying for the 2023–24 UEFA Champions League; however his team finished third in Group F of the 2022–23 Europa League and then, after the transfer to the UEFA Europa Conference League, they were eliminated by AZ Alkmaar in the round of 16.
 In his third season, he led the club to reach the Champions League knockout phase.
 On 12 March 2024, Sarri resigned as head coach.
 On 2 June 2025, after a 15-month sabbatical, Sarri was reappointed as head coach of Lazio on a two-year contract.
+Sarri departed Lazio at the end of the 2025–26 season, however, following a ninth-place finish.